Vietnam reports supply chain issues from virus, says may hit Samsung output | MarketScreener

 Vietnam on Thursday eased some health-related restrictions on cross-border trade to prop up economic activity, but some strict measures are still in place.

-"Samsung is considering using sea or air transport to import needed components but it would lift up the cost and would hardly meet the production schedule and demand," the ministry said.
+"Samsung is considering using sea or air transport to import needed components but it would lift up the cost and would hardly meet the production schedule and demand," the agency said.

 Samsung said it was "making our best effort to minimise impact on our operations".